shwetastha/ClothingStore-JavaFX/README.txt

 javac Home.java
 Then run the program using the following command: java Home

+Alternatively, rename the run.txt file to run.bat.
+And then run the command ./run.bat.

 The detail and purpose of each class is as follows:
 Java Classes: